 Breastfeeding while taking molnupiravir:

-The FDA emergency use guidelines for molnupiravir recommend that people who are breastfeeding not use this medication unless there are no other treatment options and treatment is clearly needed.
+The FDA emergency use guidelines for molnupiravir recommend that women who are breastfeeding not use this medication unless there are no other treatment options and treatment is clearly needed.
 But the benefit of using molnupiravir along with the benefits of breastfeeding your baby may outweigh possible risks.
-People who are breastfeeding can consider pumping and discarding breast milk during treatment with molnupiravir and for 4 days after the last dose.
+Women who are breastfeeding can consider pumping and discarding breast milk during treatment with molnupiravir and for 4 days after the last dose.
 Your healthcare providers can talk with you about using molnupiravir and what treatment is best for you.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

 Please click here for references.